sparks-baird/auto-paper/README.md

 Find an image of the equation you're looking for and use [Mathpix Snipping Tool](mathpix.com) to convert to LaTeX, MathML, etc.

 ### Mathematica

+### Quick, Interactive Tutorial
+You can play around with Mathematica code (including use of `TeXForm`) and get some quick interactive tutorials via the [Wolfram Programming Lab](https://www.wolfram.com/programming-lab/) (no sign-in required).
+If after spending a few minutes, you decide you're interested in trying it out, I suggest downloading Mathematica with a 15-day free trial or using your institution's license if applicable.

 #### Beginner:
 Use <button type="button" name="button" class="btn">CopyAs..</button> <button type="button" name="button" class="btn">"LaTeX"</button>
 * Typeset equations in Mathematica